-- 1. The services of the Subrecipient shall begin on September 1, 2022 and shall terminate no later than August 31, 2023 unless earlier terminated as set forth in this Agreement. - 2.
-Within fifteen (15) days of the completion of each month's services pursuant to this MOU between September 1, 2022 through August 31, 2023, GWC shall submit a monthly detailed, itemized invoice to Fulton County requesting reimbursement of those costs identified in Attachment A, the Coordinated Intake and Assessment Center Budget (the "Cost Reimbursement Budget"). - Failure to submit invoices on or before the 15th day after the end of a month for services dated for the closing (prior) month may result in non-payment due to reallocation of the funds and termination of the contract. - 3.
-The total amount of reimbursement sought by GWC during the duration of this MOU shall not exceed \$401,951.35 and shall be paid in accordance with Cost Reimbursement Budget herein referred to as Attachment A.

-4. On a monthly basis, GWC shall provide a report capturing data, outcomes and expenditures relating to the services being provided under this MOU, which shall also contain any other information as may be requested by the Department of Community Development as noted in Attachment A.
+- 1. The services of the Subrecipient shall be retroactive from September 1, 2021 and shall terminate no later than August 31, 2022 unless earlier terminated as set forth in this Agreement. - 2.
+Within thirty (30) days of the completion of each month's services pursuant to this MOU between September 1, 2021 through August 31, 2022, GWC is responsible for submitting a monthly detailed, itemized invoice on or before the 15th day of the month to Fulton County requesting reimbursement for costs as identified in Attachment A, the Coordinated Intake and Assessment Center Budget. - Failure to submit invoices on or before the 15th day for services dated for the closing (prior) month can result in the reallocation of the funds and termination of the contract. - 3.
+The total amount of reimbursement sought by GWC during the duration of this MOU shall not exceed \$303,221.00 and shall be paid in accordance with Cost Reimbursement Budget herein referred to as Attachment A. - 4.
+On a monthly basis, GWC shall provide a report capturing data, outcomes and expenditures relating to the services being provided under this MOU, which shall also contain any other information as may be requested by the Department of Community Development as noted in Attachment A.